 UP - competitor on the runway ready to jump.
+ON DECK - warm-ups removed ready to be on the runway when called UP.
+ON HOLD - competitor should be ready to remove warm-ups to be ON DECK.

-- ON DECK warm-ups removed ready to be on the runway when called UP. - ON HOLD competitor should be ready to remove warm-ups to be ON DECK. - D. The competitor has one minute to initiate a trial.
+- D. The competitor has one minute to initiate a trial.
 Failure to initiate a trial during the prescribed time will result in a foul.
-The time begins when the athlete is called UP. - E. The jump will not be marked until the athlete properly exits the landing area.
+The time begins when the athlete is called UP.
+(See letter e. on next page (62) - E. The jump will not be marked until the athlete properly exits the landing area.
 This exit should be made ahead of the mark in the landing area. - F. The runway or landing area may not be used for warm-ups during competition.